psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 M. WOODMORE v.
 W. GUMMON, 6th Regt.

 Mary Woodmore, sworn— I am a single woman.
 I live in Scarrets-lane.
-Last Wednesday morning between 10 and 11 o’clock, I was at home in bed.
+Last Wednesday morning between 10 and 11 o'clock, I was at home in bed.
 I heard some one breaking open shutters.
 I got out of bed and looked out of the window, and saw it was the defendant.
 I asked what he wanted.
 He said he wanted to come in.
 I told him to go away.
 Between 11 and 12 on the same morning of the same day, I was in the Tontine Inn, Defendant came in and asked Eliza West who was there and who lives with me, and what she said.
 She said that we did not want him up there.
 He then struck her with his open hand in the face.
 I asked him why he did it.
 He then up with his fist and gave me a black eye.
-He afterwards said, "take care or I’ll give you more."
+He afterwards said, "take care or I'll give you more."
 He would have struck me again but he was prevented by Corporal Cox.

 Cross-examined— Defendant did strike me, and tore my hat off my head.